Exawind/wind-utils/doc/manual/source/user/wrftonalu.rst

 the Nalu simulations.
 The user must provide the relevant boundary files in the run directory named :file:`west.g`, :file:`east.g`, :file:`south.g`, :file:`north.g`, :file:`lower.g`, and :file:`upper.g`.
-Only the boundaries where inflow data is requires needs to exist.
+Only the boundaries where inflow data is required need to exist.
 The interpolated WRF data is written out to files with extension ``*.nc`` for the corresponding grid files for use with Nalu.
 The following optional parameters can be supplied to customize the behavior of :program:`wrftonalu`.